Water Efficiency Checklists For Non-Residential Customers

 - Replace showerheads with low-flow models.

-- Develop a proactive plant to prevent leakage as much as possible.
+- Develop a proactive plan to prevent leakage as much as possible.
 A single leaking toilet can waste more than 50 gallons of water each day, and a dripping faucet or showerhead can waste up to 1,000 gallons of water a week.

 - Ensure facility is equipped with one or more private shut-off valves.
 They can be used when emergency repairs are needed, and they also can be used to isolate areas to assist with identifying leaks and equipment malfunctions.